andrivet/ZX81-Debugger/README.md

 Apart from [Visual Studio Code](https://code.visualstudio.com/download), there is no prerequisite.
 In Visual Studio Code, click on [the Extensions icons on the Activity Bar on the side](https://code.visualstudio.com/docs/editor/extension-marketplace) and search for "ZX81-Debugger" (andrivet.zx81-debugger).
 Click on **Install**.

-The Extension is ready and you can start to write, compile and debug your programs.
+The Extension is ready, and you can start to write, compile and debug your programs.
 Look at the [Walkthrough](./docs/walkthrough.md) to see how to use ZX81-Debugger.

 # Limitations

 * It supports only programs written in Z80 assembly language.
 There is no support for BASIC programs.
-* For the moment, the ZX81 ROM is not integrated into the simulator.
-This may change in the future.
 * For the moment, only the internal simulator is supported.
 In the future, it will also support the [ZEsarUX emulator](https://github.com/chernandezba/zesarux).

 # Copyrights